JamesWP/sqlnotebook/report/Part-1-Abstract-and-introduction.md

 # Introduction

-  Developers use documentation to aid there understanding of code, however the documentation is often constructed and viewed on paper or in a web browser [(cite javadoc here)](http://www.oracle.com/technetwork/articles/java/index-jsp-135444.html) While the use of documentation tools provides a good overview of the code, it is not the be all and end all of the notes surrounding the code.
+  Developers use documentation to aid their understanding of code, however the documentation is often constructed and viewed on paper or in a web browser [for example, (cite javadoc here)](http://www.oracle.com/technetwork/articles/java/index-jsp-135444.html) While the use of documentation tools provides a good overview of the code, it is not the be all and end all of the notes surrounding the code.
 Developers can't rely on the documentation alone, they must also have an understanding of the other components of the system and their interaction.

   This is also true of database applications.
 The database applications are often the store for the information in the system and provide a center for the business logic for the application.
 They often are at the center of large applications and as a result they can be complicated.